Field Camps 2018

 Level: U 6 units Graded P/D/F

 Introduction to the theory of X-ray microanalysis through wavelength and energy dispersive spectrometry (WDS and EDS), ZAF matrix corrections, and scanning electron imaging with back-scattered electron (BSE), secondary electron (SE), elemental X-rays with WDS and EDS, and cathodoluminescence (CL); lab sessions will involve hands-on use of the JEOL JXA-8200 Superprobe.
 This four-session course is offered for undergraduate credit.
 However, persons interested in an in-depth discussion of quantitative X-ray analysis are invited to participate.
-Students will be required to complete lab exercises to obtain credit.
-Open Courseware (Course notes available here); IAP for-credit course listing.
+Students will be required to complete lab exercises and take a quiz to obtain credit.
+For course notes and to enter lottery, click here.

 12.310 An Introduction to Weather Forecasting